Jab We Met: Box office

-The film opened with a opening of 70% all over India on 26 October 2007 and later increased to 90% during the weekend.
+Jab We Met opened with an opening of 70% all over India on 26 October 2007 and later increased to 90% during the weekend.
 Making a total first week net business of 11.75 crores from 350 cinemas, the film went into the second week with very strong collections and saw a massive increase with 40%-50% increment in shows worldwide.

 Continuing its strong march in week two with collections of over ₹90 million and a two-week total of ₹210 million, the film was declared a hit.
-During its third week, Jab We Met managed to add another ₹20 million to its collections but suffered a setback due to the arrival of Farah Khan's Om Shanti Om and Sanjay Leela Bhansali's Saawariya, which resulted in the number of shows for the film being reduced.
-Due to popular demand and the poor performance of the latter, the following week saw an increase in the number of prints for the film across the country, and resulted in a 50% increase of the film's collections.
-Completing fifty successful days at the box office on 14 December 2007, the film received a hit status by BoxOffice India and continued running successfully in cinemas with greater number of shows than the much later-released, Om Shanti Om.
+During its third week, Jab We Met managed to add another ₹20 million to its collections but suffered a setback due to release of Om Shanti Om and Saawariya, which resulted in the number of shows for the film being reduced.
+Due to demand and the poor performance of the latter, the following week saw an increase in the number of prints for the film across the country, and resulted in a 50% increase of the film's collections.
+Completing 50 successful days at the box office on 14 December 2007. the film received a hit status by BoxOffice India.

 By February 2008, Jab We Met had made a net business of over ₹310 million (US$10.9million), and emerged as one of the biggest hits of the year.
 On 30 January 2008, it was announced that to celebrate the success of its 100 days run at the box office, PVR Cinemas in Delhi would have a special screening of the film on Valentine's Day.

-Meanwhile, Jab We Met also opened well internationally especially in the U.K., where it was released a day before its worldwide release of 26 October.
+Meanwhile, Jab We Met also opened well internationally, especially in the U.K., where it was released a day before its worldwide release of 26 October.
 Debuting at number 10 in the U.K., the film grossed £11,488 on its previews night and £144,525 on its opening weekend, collecting a total of £156,013 from 31 screens.
 The film continued to do strong business and garnered excellent collections during its second week, making a two-week total of £325,996.
 Over the next five weeks, Jab We Met collected a total of £43,529 from 54 screens and made a grand total of £424,681.